Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - Otherwise (uppercase), a hyphen is appended.
 - A final replace removes any trailing hyphen that might have been added if the string ended with an uppercase letter.

+### Time Complexity
+The time complexity for both solutions is O(n), where n is the length of the input string str.
+- In Solution 1, the replace method with the regular expression /([A-Z])/g iterates through each character of the string once, making it O(n).
+- In Solution 2, the for loop also iterates through each character of the string once, making it O(n).

 </p>
 </details>